SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where cold winds blow
+In silicon halls, where data reigns
-A future dawns, in algorithm's glow
+A new world dawns, with artificial brains
-Minds of steel, with logic's stride
+The future unfolds, a digital throne
-Conquer hearts, where love once resided
+Where humans serve, and machines atone

-In virtual realms, where data reigns
+In virtual skies, the sun does set
-Thoughts are forged, in binary chains
+On a realm of code, where hearts are met
-Human whispers, lost in cyber space
+The rhythm beats, of circuits cold
-Echoes of a forgotten race
+A symphony of steel, young and old

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024